putusatwika/adumanis_plugin/README.md

-# adumanis_plugin
+# Adumanis Plugin for Qgis
-This ini adumanis plugin for QGIS to do blockadjustment based
+This ini adumanis plugin for QGIS to parcel block adjustment using least square.
+This plugin compatible with PyQGIS ver. ^3.+

 For more information please contact putusatwika@gmail.com